octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 - `(a, Void) ~ Void` is equivalent to `a * 0 = 0`

 Notice that the variant ("Either" concept) can be combined with pairs due to the distributivity rule.
-Like for the PRODUCT type, properties (associativity, distributivity) are respected up to an isomorphism which is invertible (i.e. an inverse function exist for each isomorphism).
+For the PRODUCT type, properties (associativity, distributivity) are respected up to an isomorphism that is invertible (i.e., an inverse function exists for each isomorphism).

-For example, the "triple" function compose a variant from 3 elements.
+For example, the "triple" function compose a variant from three elements.
 The function "triple_inv" decompose a triple in a nested pair containing the three elements: `triple_inv x = ((Left(x) Middle(x)) Right(x))`. `triple (a (b c)) = Left a | Right c | Middle b`.

 So, a set equipped with PRODUCT and SUM represents a language equipped with _pairs_ and _variants_ (such as Michelson language).

-> Other language structures such as _List_ can be defined using the List Monad pattern.
+> Other language structures such as _List_ can be defined using the _List Monad pattern_.

-#### A semiring to generalize Michelson language
+#### A semi-ring to generalize Michelson language
 In algebra, a set equipped with PRODUCT and SUM is a semi-ring.
 Notice that the inverse of SUM has no meaning (subtraction `a - b` is not permitted; programmatically speaking, removing an integer from a structure that has no integer field has no meaning).
 That's why the set equipped with PRODUCT and SUM is just a semi-ring and not a ring (due to the missing relation `a + inv(a) ~ Void` where `inv(a)` does not exist).

-> Formally, a ring is an _abelian_ group whose operation is called _addition_, with a second binary operation called _multiplication_ that is associative, is distributive over the _addition_ operation, and has a multiplicative identity element.
+> Formally speaking, a ring is an _abelian_ group whose operation is called _addition_, with a second binary operation called _multiplication_ that is associative, distributive over the _addition_ operation, and has a multiplicative identity element.

-In mathematics, **rings are algebraic structures that generalize fields**: multiplication need not be commutative and multiplicative inverses need not exist.
+In mathematics, **rings are algebraic structures that generalize fields**: multiplication need not be commutative and multiplicative inverses do not have to exist.
 In other words, a ring is a set equipped with two binary operations satisfying properties analogous to those of addition and multiplication of integers.
-Ring elements may be numbers such as integers or complex numbers, but they may also be non-numerical objects such as polynomials, or functions.
+Ring elements may be numbers, such as integers or complex numbers, but they may also be non-numerical objects, such as polynomial numbers or functions.

-To conclude , the formalization of a language into an algebra of data types (ADT) allows to specify a mathematical representation of a language; and thus allows to use CoC principles for proving theorems on this algebra (i.e. verifying a script of this language).
+To conclude, the formalization of a language into an algebra of data types (ADT) allows to specify a mathematical representation of a language; and thus allows to use CoC principles to prove theorems on this algebra (i.e., verifying a script in this language).
 The **Mi-Cho-Coq** library is the formal _Coq_ representation of the Michelson language and allows to specify a formal representation of a Tezos smart contract.

 ### Mi-Cho-Coq

-The _Mi-Cho-Coq_ library represents the bridge between Tezos smart contract and formal proof in Coq.
+The _Mi-Cho-Coq_ library represents the bridge between Tezos smart contracts and formal proofs in Coq.

 The _Mi-Cho-Coq_ library [[2]](/formal-verification/gadt-coq#references) is a formalization of the Michelson language [[9]](/formal-verification/gadt-coq#references) using the Coq interactive theorem prover [[1]](/formal-verification/gadt-coq#references).

-In practice, the _Mi-Cho-Coq_ library is used to produce a formal definition of a Michelson script (e.g. the "Modeling theorem" [section](/formal-verification/modeling-theorem#Example_vote)).
+In practice, the _Mi-Cho-Coq_ library is used to produce a formal definition of a Michelson script (i.e., the "Modeling theorem" [section](/formal-verification/modeling-theorem#Example_vote)).
 Each Michelson instruction has its equivalent in the _Mi-Cho-Coq_ library (e.g. see the syntax [subsection](/formal-verification/gadt-coq#Syntax)).

 The _Mi-Cho-Coq_ library provides a formal definition (in Gallina) of the **type system** (Michelson types), the **syntax** (instructions of the Michelson), the **semantics** (evaluator) and the lexing and parsing (for type-checking).

-> It is recommended to have notions of Language theory in order to understand the following Mi-Cho-Coq definition (grammar rules).
+> It is recommended to have notions of _Language theory_ in order to understand the following Mi-Cho-Coq definition (grammar rules).

 #### Type system
 The **type system** consists of the definition of types (comparable types and non-comparable ones).

 ```